 Preparing a local governance statement and making it available to the public is a requirement under section 40 of the Local Government Act 2002.
 The main purpose of this document is to provide the public with information on ways to influence local democratic processes.
-Information that is particularly pertinent to members of the public is outlined in the black boxes.
+Information that is particularly pertinent to you is outlined in black boxes.

-Where this document refers to the Council it means the body of elected representatives (councillors) that make up the Greater Wellington Regional Council.
+Where this document refers to the Council it means the body of elected representatives (councillors) that make up the Greater Wellington Regional Council1.
 The reference Greater Wellington, which is the shortened version of Greater Wellington Regional Council, relates to the organisation as a whole.

-The information contained within the directory is reviewed annually.
+The information contained within the statement is reviewed annually.

-&lt;sup>1 Greater Wellington Regional Council is the promotional name of the Wellington Regional Council
+1 Greater Wellington Regional Council is the promotional name of the Wellington Regional Council

-2. Functions, Responsibilities and Activities
+2. Functions, responsibilities and activities